-Generally speaking, most cases of Alzheimer’s disease are detected once the diseases’ symptoms are starting to show, and at this point, the disease is fairly far along.
-Early detection allows for possible experimental treatments to slow the progression, allows for the patient to plan and decide what they want to happen, who to care for them etc.
+Generally speaking, most cases of Alzheimer’s disease are detected once the disease symptoms start to show.
+However, by this point, the disease is fairly far along.
+Early detection allows for possible experimental treatments to slow the progression.
+It also allows the patient to plan ahead, decide what they want to happen with their treatment, who they’d like to care for them, and make other important decisions.

 Checking for Alzheimer’s disease as early as possible provides you with a range of medical benefits, and helps you with a better chance of benefiting from treatment.
-It is important to check with your doctor if you have any genetic influence of Alzheimer’s.
-If you suspect that you are developing Alzheimer’s, here are 6 tests for early detection:
+It is important to check with your doctor if you have any genetic history of Alzheimer’s.
+If you suspect that you are at risk of developing Alzheimer’s, here are 6 tests for early detection.

 A brain affected by Alzheimer’s has very clear differences from that of a healthy brain.
 MRIs can show any potential damage done in the early stages, like inflammation.
 It can also show the level of proteins, well before symptoms begin to show.